rute-sophie/skincare-calculator/README.md

-#**SkinCare Chemistry Calculator 👩🏻‍💻📐e = ∑∞ⁿ⁼⁰ ¹ₙ🤓💗 ྀི**
+#**DIY SkinCare Lotion and Cream Chemistry Calculator 👩🏻‍💻📐e = ∑∞ⁿ⁼⁰ ¹ₙ🤓💗 ྀི**

-Skincare Calculator made by Rute-Sophie for those who want to make their own skin lotions or creams in their own personal lab at home.
+DIY Skincare Lotion and Cream Calculator made by Rute-Sophie for those who want to make their own skin lotions or creams in their own personal lab at home.